robotframework/robotframework/doc/releasenotes/rf-7.4rc1.rst

 ==============================

-We try to avoid backwards incompatible changes especially with non-major releases, but big changes like in this release may affect someones `workflow <https://xkcd.com/1172/>`__.
+We try to avoid backwards incompatible changes especially with non-major releases, but big changes like in this release may affect someone's `workflow <https://xkcd.com/1172/>`__.
 Changes that are known to possibly cause backwards compatibility issues are listed below: